Collaborative causal inference on distributed data: Experiments

 We focused on ATE in Experiment I. We considered the benchmark treatment effect $\tau^\text{BM}$ to be 1, the true ATE, and calculated the gap based on it.
 We calculated the inconsistency with true based on (\ref{eq:artidata_treatment}).

 Dataset $X$ was equally distributed among four parties.
 Each party had a dataset $X_{k,l}$ consisting of 500 subjects with three covariates.
-In this artificial dataset, the distribution of the covariates is independent of the subject index $i$, and the relationship between the covariates is symmetric.
+In this artificial dataset, the distribution of the covariates was independent of the subject index $i$, and the relationship between the covariates was symmetric.
 In this case, the results of the individual analyses of the four parties were virtually equal.
 Hence, we considered only the results of the (1,1)th party as a result of the individual analysis.
-Furthermore, the same can be considered true for left-side and right-side collaborations, and top-side and bottom-side collaborations.
+Furthermore, the same was true for left-side and right-side collaborations, and top-side and bottom-side collaborations.
 Therefore, we considered only three types of collaboration: left, top, and whole.
 We set $\widetilde{m}_{k,l}=2$, and $\check{m}=3$ for left-side collaboration and $\check{m}=6$ for the top-side and whole collaborations.

-First, we demonstrate that the proposed method can reduce the biases and random errors of the estimate.
-We show the distributions of the estimated ATEs calculated from bootstrap replicates in Figure \ref{fig:exp1ate}.
-The estimated ATEs for PSM and IPW in individual analyses have less bias than the estimated effect ($\approx 4.150$), as the difference in the outcome means between the treatment and control groups.
-Distributions for top-side collaborations using DC-QE(PSM) and DC-QE(IPW) were closer to the true ATE than those for individual analyses using PSM and IPW, respectively.
-This implies that biases are reduced by top-side collaborations, which share intermediate representations constructed from the data where covariates are distributed.
+First, we demonstrate that the proposed method can reduce biases and random errors of the estimate.
+Fig. \ref{fig:exp1ate} shows the estimated ATEs distributions calculated from bootstrap replicates.
+The estimated ATEs for PSM and IPW in individual analyses had less bias than the estimated effect ($\approx 4.150$), which was the difference in outcome means between treatment and control groups.
+Distributions for top-side collaborations using DC-QE(PSM) and DC-QE(IPW) were closer to the true ATE than for individual analyses using PSM and IPW, respectively.
+This implies that biases were reduced by top-side collaborations, which shared intermediate representations constructed from the data where covariates were distributed.
 Moreover, the distributions for left-side collaborations using DC-QE(PSM) and DC-QE(IPW) were narrower than those for individual analyses using PSM and IPW, respectively.
-This implies that random errors are reduced by left-side collaborations, which share intermediate representations constructed from data where subjects are distributed.
-The distributions for whole collaborations using DC-QE(PSM) and DC-QE(IPW) show reductions for biases and random errors and appear to be comparable to the central analyses.
+This implies that random errors were reduced by left-side collaborations, which shared intermediate representations constructed from data where subjects were distributed.
+The distributions for whole collaborations using DC-QE(PSM) and DC-QE(IPW) showed reduction of bias and random errors and seemed comparable to the central analyses.